Bone Scan

 • If the test is being used to check for bone metastases (cancer that has spread to the bone), images are taken only once, 3-4 hours after the injection.

-After the tracer goes throughout your body, you will be asked to lie on a flat table.
+After the tracer goes through your body, you will be asked to lie on a flat table.
 A camera will move slowly around your body to take pictures.
 You may be asked to change your position.
-The scan will check the whole body at once, which can take up to an hour.
-A computer processes the pictures taken to create a picture of your whole body.
+The scan will check your whole body at once, and this can take up to an hour.
+A computer processes the images taken to create a picture of your whole body.
 Any areas with higher bone activity (metabolism) show up as a dark spot on the image (see example below).

 There are often no side effects.

-How do I receive the results of my bone scan?
+How do I get the results of my bone scan?

 After the scan, the images are processed by a computer and read by a nuclear medicine radiologist.
 The radiologist then writes and sends a report to your provider who ordered the scan.
-Your care provider will be able to talk about these results with you.
+Your provider will talk about these results with you.

 American Society of Clinical Oncology (ASCO).
-(2020).
 Bone scan.
-Retrieved from https://www.cancer.net/navigating-cancer-care/diagnosing-cancer/tests-and-procedures/bone-scan
+2020.

 May 31, 2023